 In early July 2016, W.O.L.F. received an urgent request for help from Apex Protection Project, one of our wolf rescue partners in California.
 There was a young wolf dog in a shelter in Los Angeles County, California who needed immediate rescue.
 He was sick, weak, and most likely slated for euthanasia since wolf dogs cannot be adopted to the general public.
 The young wolf dog was a stray animal who was caught by animal control in a park in South Central L.A.
 He was not able to avoid capture because his feet were so swollen that he could no longer run.

 When longtime W.O.L.F. resident Rajan passed away, it caused a ripple effect on the living situations of several of the animals.
 Bella Roux, who was Rajan’s long time companion, was unable to accept a young pup named Zakai as a new companion.
 Tenali on the other hand, was smitten with the pup.
 Staff made the decision to move Tenali and Bella.
 Tenali rapidly became the loyal teacher and companion to the young Zakai, and Bella moved to keep company with Castiel.
-The relationship between Castiel and Bella was slow to develop, but over time the shy Castiel won the heart of the more out-going Bella.
-While Bella continues to enjoy the visits from her many staff and volunteer friends, Castiel is content to watch her with great attention and curiosity as she interacts with her visitors.
-Castiel is still very shy and fearful with humans, but at W.O.L.F. he does not need to interact with humans except for routine medical exams.
-He is able to live in peace and enjoy the companionship of outgoing Bella.
-Perhaps one day he will conquer his fear and join Bella when her visitors come calling.
-But even if he never does, Castiel knows he is safe and loved at his forever sanctuary home.
+The relationship between Castiel and Bella was slow to develop, but over time, the shy Castiel won the heart of the more outgoing Bella.
+While Bella enjoyed the visits from her many staff and volunteer friends, Castiel remained content to watch from afar.
+Castiel did seem to gain confidence in her presence, as while he still did not want direct human interaction, curiosity replaced some of his fear of humans.